-Samarco has been active in Brazilian mining business for 40 years.
-In this time, the Company has always made a point of honoring its commitments to society, and this remains true today.
-It is for this reason that the Company expresses its sorrow about the failure of the Fundão dam in the municipality of Mariana in November 2015.
-We know that all our efforts are not enough to bring back lost lives.
+Throughout its history, the company has always been praised for honoring its commitments to society and the environment and this conduct remains until today.
+It is for this reason that the Company expresses its dismay at the breach of the Fundão dam, in the municipality of Mariana, in November 2015.

 The failure of the dam on November 05, 2015, caused environmental damage, impacting families in the region and other localities along the Doce River.
 We apologize for the damage caused to the communities and to the society and we are aware that all of our actions will not bring back the lives lost.